-The Regional Coastal Plan will need to state how space will be allocated for aquaculture activities within an AMA.
-The table below, identifies some possible methods for allocating the space within an AMA.
+There must be a way of allocating that space, or deciding who has the right to carry out aquaculture activities within an AMA.
+The table below, identifies some possible options for allocating the space within an AMA.

 Tendering Applicants would tender for space within the AMA.
 A successful tender would give that person or company the right to apply for a resource consent for aquaculture activities in the area defined.
 Tendering can be effective when there is high demand for space.
-If there is low demand, then tendering may not be the best method for allocating space.
+If there is low or no demand, then tendering may not be the best method for allocating space.
 First-come, first served The current method of resource allocation is first-come, first-served.
-This method tends to work well in areas where there is low demand for a resource.
-High demand for space in an AMA could lead to a 'gold rush', with a high number of applications being received for the same area.
+This method tends to work well in areas where there is little demand for a resource.
+High demand for space in an AMA could lead to a 'gold rush' situation, with a number of applications being received for the same area.
 Ballot Balloting is a lottery in which a name is drawn at random from a list of interested parties.
-Fitness of applicant The 'fitness of applicant' method requires judgements to be made about the technical and economic ability of the applicants to undertake the proposed activity.
+Fitness of applicant The 'fitness of applicant' approach requires judgements to be made about the technical and economic ability of the applicants to undertake the proposed activity.
 This method is only as good as the information supplied.
-Allocation by share Apportionment by share would attempt to fairly and equally divide up the available space amongst all the applicants.
-Issues arise when high numbers of applicants are allocated space that decreases to a size where it is not useful.
+Allocation by share Apportionment by share would be an attempt to fairly and equally divide up the available space amongst all the applicants.
+Issues arise when there are high numbers of applicants, and the space is decreased to a size where it is not useful.
 Equal space does not always mean equal quality or usefulness.